Justice Department files bias suit against towns home to polygamist sect

 At another point, when Jeffs banned dogs from households in 2001, deputies went house to house to round up the animals, then shot and killed them in a slaughter pit, the suit said.

-Additionally, the lawsuit accused the cities of refusing to issue building permits to non-sect members, and said the utilities delayed water and electric service to non-members.
+Additionally, the lawsuit accused the cities of refusing to issue building permits to non-sect members based on their religious affiliation, and that the utilities delayed water and electric service to non-members.

-The lawsuit seeks unspecified damages for discrimination victims, fines against both towns and court orders barring harassment of non-FLDS members.

-Phoenix-based lawyer Jeff Matura, who represents Colorado City, and Salt Lake City-based attorney Peter Stirba, who represents Hildale, said the cities denied the allegations in the suit and that they were not new.
+Salt Lake City-based attorney Peter Stirba, who represents Hildale, and Phoenix-based attorney Jeff Matura, who represents Colorado City, both said the cities denied the allegations.

-Matura called the move a “heavy-handed” federal attempt to accomplish what Utah and Arizona officials had been unable to do for decades: dismantle the FLDS communities for their religious practice of polygamy.
+Matura called the move a “heavy-handed” attempt by federal officials to accomplish what Utah and Arizona officials had been unable to do for decades: dismantle the FLDS communities for their religious practice of polygamy.

-He said Justice Department officials approached the towns more than six months ago, not to discuss the allegations in the lawsuit, but essentially seeking to dismantle and rebuild the city governments and police department.

-“We’ve been talking to them trying to avoid a lawsuit,” Matura said.
-“They literally wanted to put the towns under receivership. ...
-We declined.”
+The polygamist sect, which Jeffs continues to lead despite his 2011 child sexual assault conviction, has been condemned by the mainstream Mormon Church, which long ago disavowed polygamy.

-He said that raids on the two communities dating back to the 1930s by state and federal authorities in both states had been unsuccessful and that most legal actions brought against city officials in the past had also failed.
+Raids on the twin communities dating back to the 1930s by state and federal authorities in both states had been unsuccessful, and most of the legal actions brought against city officials in the past had also failed, Matura said.

-The sect, which Jeffs still leads despite his 2011 child sexual assault conviction, practices polygamy and believes plural marriage brings exaltation in heaven.
-Jeffs is revered by followers as a prophet who communicates directly with God.

-The mainstream Mormon church, which has no affiliation with the FLDS, abandoned polygamy in 1890 and excommunicates members engaged in the practice.
+The lawyers said none of the allegations was new - some date back to 2000 - and many had been the subject of earlier lawsuits or investigations that had already been resolved.

+“It’s a rehash,” Stirba told Reuters.
+“But for whatever reason now the federal government thinks it’s appropriate to do something about it.”

 In 2008, for example, a federal judge in Utah tossed out a lawsuit from a former church member alleging religion-based discrimination by police, Stirba said.
 A 2007 probe by police academies in both states ended with four of the department’s six officers cleared of allegations of wrongdoing.
 Two resigned.

-Reporting By Lily Kuo and Jennifer Dobner; Writing by Cynthia Johnston; Editing by Peter Cooney
+Reporting By Lily Kuo; Writing by Cynthia Johnston; Editing by Peter Cooney